 He is deeply involved with community life, collectively organizing and serving on commissions, review boards, and nonprofit boards.
 He served on the Creative Community Committee of the Santa Cruz Museum of Art & History.
 He co-founded Free Skool Santa Cruz, a free educational project, Guerilla Drive-In, a free outdoor film screening project, and SubRosa Community Space, an anarchist and radical bookstore and coffee shop, and was involved in these for over a decade.
 He produced a radio show focused on personal narrative for six years on Public Radio KUSP.

 Wes worked in the tech industry for 25 years as a software engineer, systems administrator, and systems architect.
-His computer systems work includes Silicon Graphics, Adobe, and UCSC, serving as the primary systems architect of the Grateful Dead Archive Online.
+He is also a writer, performer, adventurer and community organizer.

 One thought on “About the Artist”

 You helped me with an event at SubRosa (A Year and 4 Months) after Howard Zinn passed away –

 and also introduced me to the work of Harlan (& Anna) Hubbard.